Meghana612-hub/My_personal_portfolio/README.md

 * CSS3 - styling ,responsive layout,animations
 * JavaScript- for smooth scrolling
 * Font Awesome -for icons

-## How to View

-1. Clone the repository: `git clone https:/Meghana612-hub/github.com//my-personal-portfolio.git`
-2. Navigate to the project directory: `cd my-personal-portfolio`
-3. Open `index.html` in your web browser.
 ---

 **Connect with me:**